25 Years of Travel Photography - My favourite shots from my travels

 Monument Valley, Arizona, USA

 This photo is maybe a bit of a cliché, but it nevertheless is one of my best travel memories to date.
 We've all seen this view on photographs or in movies or TV shows, it is such an iconic place and I thought that when I'd get there, it would just be a bit "meh, seen that a million times and it's just like the pictures", but it really isn't.
 There's this drive you can do around Monument Valley called the 17 Mile Loop which takes you along a dirt track all around the different rock formations like the Mittens and John Ford's Point, typically taking 2-4 hours and requiring a fee to access.
 While a high-clearance or 4WD vehicle is recommended for the sandy, rough terrain, many manage in standard cars in dry conditions, but it's risky in wet weather.
 We were actually really lucky to even get to go on the loop route, as it was closed when we first arrived due to snowy and wet conditions, but just as we were about to leave Monument Valley, they opened the loop to 4WD vehicles, which fortunately we had!
-If you are doing an Arizona roadtrip, definitely make sure you got a vehicle suitable for the conditions, because the 17 Mile Loop is one you should definitely not miss!
+If you are doing an Arizona roadtrip, definitely make sure you got a vehicle suitable for the conditions, because the 17 Mile Loop is one you should definitely not miss! [link to our southwest USA roadtrip blog]

 The Mayan ruins of Tikal in the Peten forest of northern Guatemala